yeyopepe/Many.Mocks/README.md

 👉Download releases at https://www.nuget.org/packages/Many.Mocks/

+## **Content**
+* How to get the mocks from any method or constructor?
+* How to get a mock from any public method?
+* How to get a mock from every property type of a class/interface?
+* How to instantiate a class injecting a bag of mocks?
+* How to add custom mocks when you try to instante a class?
+* How to get and setup a mock from a bag?

 ## **How to use**
 If you have a class with several properly-injected dependencies...
 ```
 public class UserManager : UserManager<User>